jyutzler/Bridge-Systems/system.md

 A diamond suit is automatically skipped in favor of a major unless the hand is strong enough to force to game.
 1♦ may also show a balanced 6-8 points and a desire for opener to declare 1NT.

+### NT Responses
 #### 1NT
 1NT shows a balanced 8–10 points and denies a four-card major.
 It is not forcing, but opener is expected to bid with a strong and/or unbalanced hand.

+#### 2NT
+2NT is invitational - 11-12 HCP, no four-card major, balanced hand with two-card support for partner.

+#### 3NT
+3NT shows game-values - 13-15 HCP, no four-card major, balanced hand with two-card support for partner.

+#### 4NT
+4NT is quantitative - 16-18 HCP, no four-card major, balanced hand with two-card support for partner.
 ### Opener Rebids
 Opener’s rebids are natural and standard.